vismaml/hiring/image-service/README.md

     * The image originally sent to the API
     * Parameters for scaling the image or not
     * Parameters for grayscaling the image or not
+    * The service needs to be able to handle JPEGs and PNGs

 Apart from that you will need to change [the API endpoint](./pkg/api/api.go) so that it calls and passes the image to your service.
 The API should satisfy the following: